requests-cache/requests-cache/README.rst

 And all responses with headers and cookies will be transparently cached to `demo_cache.sqlite` database.
-For example, following code will take only 1-2 seconds instead 10, and will run instantly on next launch:
+For example, following code will take only 1-2 seconds instead of 10, and will run instantly on next launch:

 .. code-block:: python